joeriks/ViewRendererTs/readme.md

-﻿ViewRenderer.ts - an MVC approach with TypeScript
+#ViewRenderer.ts - an MVC approach with TypeScript

 "I was inspired by the many good javascript frameworks out there so I made my own".

 Not really.
-This is a simple approach building MVC style with typescript.
+This is a _very simple_ approach building client side functionality MVC style with typescript.
 It boils down to the three MVC components:

-The model : a TypeScript class or a plain javascript model.
+* The model : a TypeScript class or a plain javascript model.

-The view : a function that returns html.
+* The view : a function that returns html.

-The controller : a controllerbindings-function that adds bindings to the DOM.
+* The controller : a controllerbindings-function that adds bindings to the DOM.
 Can be router events, pubsub publishs, clicks or whatever you like.

-The components are tied together with a ViewRenderer.
+The components are tied together with a ViewRenderer class.
 Which takes the components as parameters and has a render function which renders the view on a given jQuery element.

+The ViewRenderer is the only code that is my own here.
+And it is about 25 lines of code.
+The ViewRenderer is not dependent on it, but the thing that got me inspired to write this, and what really makes this useful is the nice and minimalistic Dom-o Html helper by jed, which I use in the sample to create my markup (my views).

-To get structure in the application, the compnents can for example be spread across different files (asp net mvc style) or bound together in TypeScript modules.
+To get structure in the application, the components can for example be spread across different files (asp net mvc style) or bound together in TypeScript modules.

-In the simple sample they are in two modules, the masterModule and the personModule.
+In the simple sample they are in two modules, "masterModule2 and "personModule".

-Here's what the main function looks like in app.ts:
+In app.ts I render my two views, here's how the rendering of the master view looks like:

 masterModule.masterViewRenderer.$el = $("body");
 masterModule.masterViewRenderer.render()